A Positive, Forward-looking Vision

-- In 2013, nearly $33m will be spent on infrastructure needs, and that doesn’t even include the $40 Jackson Spring bond (for a Water Treatment plant and transmission lines
+- In 2013, nearly $33m was allocated on infrastructure needs, and that doesn’t even include the $40 Jackson Spring bond (for a Water Treatment plant and transmission lines

 - In 2014, more than $36m is projected to be spent on infrastructure needs.

 Jobs, Jobs, Jobs — Focusing on the community by cutting red tape and encouraging progress